GSA/digitalgov.gov/content/posts/2012-07-12-bia-wikithon.md

   - U.S. Department of the Interior
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2012/07/BIA\_Wikithon\_Picture\_Lady\_DC.jpg" alt="BIA's advertisement for a Wikithon showing a photo of a women inviting employees to drop in and update their profiles on BIA's internal wiki." %}
-Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
+_[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2012/07/BIA\_Wikithon\_Picture\_Lady\_DC.jpg" alt="BIA's advertisement for a Wikithon showing a photo of a women inviting employees to drop in and update their profiles on BIA's internal wiki." %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2012/07/BIA_Wikithon_Picture_Lady_DC.jpg)Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by **Bureau of Indian Affairs**.__

 _